 Victory for women in the U.S.

-In the year 1917, the Women's Indian Association (WIA) was set up in Adyar, Madras under the shadow of prominent social and political activists such as Annie Besant, Margaret Cousins, Kamaladevi Chattopadhyay, Muthulakshmi Reddy, Herabai Tata, Dorothy Jeenarajadasa and others.
-A multiethnic group of women with aims to abolish customs like early marriage, forced widowhood and to promote women's education and upliftment.
+In the year 1917, the Women's Indian Association (WIA) was set up in Adyar, Madras under the shadow of prominent social and political activists such as Annie Besant, Margaret Cousins, Kamaladevi Chattopadhyay, Muthulakshmi Reddy, Herabai Tata, Dorothy Jeenarajadasa and others; a multiethnic group of women aiming to abolish customs like early marriage, forced widowhood and to promote women's education and upliftment.

 The Journey towards universal suffrage

 During the same year, the WIA had put forth a request to the then touring Montagu-Chelmsford Commission for women's suffrage.
 However, they were rejected with the notion that the Indian scenario was not developed enough.
 The Indian Women did not attain the right to vote in the 1910s.

 In the 1920s members of the WIA contributed to the 'National Convention' for framing of the Commonwealth of India Bill 1925.
 The Bill was comprehensive, represented the Indian Soul and demanded the fundamental right of no discrimination based on sex.
 Unfortunately, the Bill remained unpassed.
 But it had a tremendous impact on the framing process of the final draft of the Indian Constitutional.

 Thereby, in 1950, universal suffrage ensured women of all statuses could cast votes and contest in elections.
 The Indian woman had finally crossed a milestone; a gigantic step towards gender equality.
 India became the first large democracy to adopt universal adult suffrage from its very inception.

 The year 2020 marks the centennial of this epic breakthrough towards gender equality.

 Free Image Source Thank you for taking time off to read.
 If you like tidbits as such subscribe for more upcoming content.
 Do drop a heart or comment and share this post with friends.